What is Boeing’s Preferred Partnership option?

 285+ Ancillary Providers (acupuncturists, audiologists, nutritionists, radiologists, occupational/physical/speech therapists)

-Who will provide prescription drug coverage, vision coverage, and mental health and substance use disorder treatment in the Preferred Partnership?
+Who will provide prescription drug coverage, and mental health and substance use disorder treatment in the Preferred Partnership?

 The following administrators will provide networks and customer service.
 Click here to find additional providers and resources for: